-The Oxford Festival of Arts 2022 (OFA22) will be back in venues across Oxford this year, with events running from 24 June to 25 July.
+The Oxford Festival of Arts 2023 (OFA 2023) will be back in venues across Oxford this year, with events running from 23 June to 16 July.

 Much of the festival will take place in the Festival Marquee on the grounds of Magdalen College School (MCS), with events also taking place across the city at locations such as Christ Church Cathedral, Sheldonian Theatre, and SJE Arts Oxford.

 Please see the individual event pages on the event website for tickets.